 In speeches Seb takes audiences from his own on-track rivalries to the lessons learned from London - overseeing an enormous infrastructure and logistical exercise in one of the world's great cities.
 He highlights the need to build a resilient and dependable team, from a variety of backgrounds; to be seen to deliver on your vision (even while under constant scrutiny); and to communicate pre-emptively and leave nothing to chance.
 Above all, he underlines the age-old proposition that no amount of theorising replaces ‘the genius of hard work.’

-Seb was honoured with a Life Peerage in 2002, becoming Lord Coe of Ranmore.
-He has since been appointed a KBE, and named ‘Greatest Briton’ in the Morgan Stanley Awards.
-He remains Vice President of the IAAF, and secured the 2017 World Athletics Championships for London.
+Seb was made a Life Peer, becoming Lord Coe of Ranmore, and has since been appointed a KBE.
+He received a BBC Sports Personality Lifetime Achievement Award, and was named ‘Greatest Briton’ in the Morgan Stanley Awards.
+He also secured the 2017 World Athletics Championships for London.
 In this case it is only the third largest sporting event on the planet.

 © Copyright 2015 JLA.
 All rights reserved.